-The Fair Housing Act protects people with disabilities in the sale or rental of housing.
-The Fair Housing Act applies to housing providers and professionals, including, for example, landlords, real estate agents, mortgage loan officers, condo associations, and homeowner associations.
+The Fair Housing Act protects people with disabilities in the sale or rental of housing, as well as mortgage lending and insurance.
+The Fair Housing Act applies to housing providers and professionals, including, for example, landlords, real estate agents, mortgage loan officers, property managers, and insurance agents.